 - Do you respond to positive reviews, even star ratings?

-- How do you handle negative reviews with the purpose of solving your customer’s problem and improving your product or service?
+- How do you handle negative reviews to solve your customer’s problem and improve your product or service?

 - Do you maintain an active presence on social networks?